 How Will a Second Job Affect My Taxes?

-Traditional Second Job
+Getting a Traditional Second Job

 Working as a Freelancer or Independent Contractor

-Think About Other Changes in Your Taxes
+Think About Other Changes to Your Taxes

 Make the Most of Your Second Job

-Make sure you are setting aside and off setting any costs that may increase because of your second job like eating out or increased childcare costs.
-If this is going to be a long-term situation, you may want to consider a career change or heading back to school so that you can take care of yourself.
+Make sure you are setting aside and offsetting any costs that may increase because of your second job like eating out or increased childcare costs.
+If it’s going to be a long-term situation, you may want to consider a career change or going back to school so you can boost your earning power.

 In the end, you may find that getting a second job isn’t worth the effort and potential taxes.

 If you can manage to cover you basic expense with just one job, it may be better to tighten cut your spending and stick to a budget, instead of trying to juggle two jobs at the same time.
 But if this is short-term to help you raise extra money to pay off debt or to turn your situation around it can be worth the sacrifice and time.